1. Remember the most important items

 Keeping a journal is awesome and something you’ll probably thank yourself for later.
 Even if you think it’s lame, do it anyway.
 The longer your trip the more details you are bound to forget.

 I have a friend who I travelled with for half a year and he just keeps telling me how much he regrets not having taken at least some basic notes.

 14. Prepare a travel soundtrack

-It’s nice to have something good to listen to on those long bus or train journeys.
-More importantly, you’ll create some powerful associations with your travel music that you will remember forever.
-Consider putting together a few good playlists before you leave.
+Have something good to listen to on those long bus or train journeys!
+You’ll create some powerful associations with your travel music that you will remember forever.
+Put together a few good playlists before you leave.

 I have met a few backpackers who ended up stuck in a place with no money, waiting for family to buy their return ticket or stuck working in a bar to make enough money to head onwards.
 Oops!